IamLupo/Project-Euler/README.md

 	./compile

 Step 3:
-At this point you can compile all Problems and Examples by cd to the directory and type "./compile"
+At this point you can compile all Problems and Examples with:

+	./compile